Solving for multi-class: a survey and synthesis: Acknowledgements

 \section{Acknowledgements}

 Thanks to Chih-Chung Chan and Chih-Jen Lin of the National Taiwan University for data from the LIBSVM archive and also to David Aha and the curators of the UCI Machine Learning Repository for statistical classification datasets.
+Thanks also to Charles Lawson and Richard Hanson for the quadratic optimization codes.